Hiking in Lana‘i

 Munro Trail.
 This is the real thing: a strenuous 12.8-mile trek that begins behind the Four Seasons Resort Lodge at Koele and follows the ridge of Lanaihale through the rain forest.
 The island's most demanding hike, it has an elevation gain of 1,400 feet and leads to a lookout at the island's highest point, Lanaihale.
 It's also a narrow dirt road; watch out for careening four-wheel-drive vehicles.
 The trail is named after George Munro, who supervised the planting of Cook pine trees and eucalyptus windbreaks.
 Mules used to wend their way up the mountain carrying the pine seedlings.
 Unless you arrange for someone to pick you up at the trail's end, you have a 3-mile hike back through the Palawai Basin to return to your starting point.
 The summit is often cloud-shrouded and can be windy and muddy, so check conditions before you start.
 Difficult.
 Four Seasons Resort Lodge at Koele, 1 Keomuku Hwy., Lanai City, HI, 96763.

 Puu Pehe Trail.
 Beginning to the left of Hulopoe Beach, this trail travels a short distance around the coastline, and then climbs up a sharp, rocky rise.
 At the top, you're level with the offshore stack of Puu Pehe and can overlook miles of coastline in both directions.
 The trail is not difficult, but it's hot and steep.
 Be aware of nesting seabirds and don't approach their nests.
 Stay away from the edge, as the cliff can easily give way.
 The hiking is best in the early morning or late afternoon, and it's a perfect place to look for whales in season (December–April).
-Wear a hat and shoes, and take water so you can spend some time at the top admiring the view.
+Wear a hat and enclosed shoes, and take water so you can spend some time at the top admiring the view.
 Moderate.
 Manele, Lanai City, HI, 96763.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013